2016rshah/heckle/README.md

 ###Notes

 If you don't want to run `heckle build` every time you change a file, look into [SOS](https://github.com/schell/steeloverseer) or [Gulp](http://gulpjs.com/).

-I'm currently looking into how to style the Markdown posts to not just be raw HTML.
-I have a few ideas that I haven't gotten around to checking, but if you have suggestions, please let me know.

 #BlaTeX ?
 This project used to be called BlaTeX and was specifically for LaTeX/PDF posts (it did not support Markdown/HTML).
 It was created over the course of my senior year in high-school as my [senior research project](https://github.com/2016rshah/Meta-BlaTeX).
 Eventually I decided to [support Markdown as well](https://github.com/2016rshah/heckle/issues/5) and thus Heckle was born.